ArthurClemens/currency/README.md

 currency
 ========

 Erlang utility.
-Reads various currency notations and returns this as a data proplist.
+Reads currency text (in various notations) and returns this as a data proplist.

+Currency symbols are returned as [ISO 4217 Currency Codes](http://www.xe.com/iso4217.php).
+Coverage of currency codes is incomplete.

 Examples